-My areas of specialization include international macroeconomics, international financial economics and growth theory.
+My areas of specialisation include international macroeconomics, international financial economics and growth theory.
 My research focus includes capital flows, financial integration, financial stress, portfolio allocation, bond price discovery, financial inclusion, and economic convergence.

-I have published several research papers in peer-reviewed international journals including Journal of Banking and Finance, Journal of Futures Markets, Review of Income and Wealth, Journal of Futures Markets, and Journal of International Financial Markets, Institutions, and Money, among others.
+I have published several research papers in peer-reviewed international journals including Journal of Banking and Finance, Journal of International Money and Finance, Review of Income and Wealth, Journal of Futures Markets, and Journal of International Financial Markets, Institutions, and Money, among others.
 I have also co-authored several book chapters.

 I completed my PhD in Economics at Trinity College Dublin (2017) and earned both my Bachelor's and Master’s degree in Economics at the University of the Philippines Diliman (2003) and Ateneo de Manila University (2006), respectively.
 I also hold a certificate in Advanced Studies in International Economic Policy Research from Kiel Institute for World Economy in Germany (2012).